yakmandji/Grim-dawn-map-marker-tool/README.md

 🗂️ Multiple profiles support (different maps or playthroughs)

 💾 Save and load your data as a single JSON file
-💬 100% client-side — no data upload, no server required
+💬 100% client-side — no data upload, no server, no privacy risk

 📦 How to use

-Download as Zip file and extract.
-Open the tool - Run index.html locally

-Open the gdmm_all_profiles.json file
-Add markers by clicking📍.
-Add button

-Save your progress :
+- Choose a map from the selection list (main game or DLC).
+- AAdd markers by clicking on the map 📍 then pressing Add.
-Click Save to export your changes to gdmm_all_profiles.json.
+- Save your changes to a JSON file on your computer.

-Reload later with the same file :
-Click Open again and choose your saved JSON file to restore everything.
+- When you reopen the page, simply load your saved file Done

+✅ Tip: You can also download updated maps from the “Update” section when new areas are added.

 ⚠️ Disclaimer